wonkoderverstaendige/BeholderPi/README.md

 piEye of the Beholder

-# piEye
-- raspberries with camera module, streaming via ZMQ

-# Beholder
-- Master, gathering streams, displaying and writing to disk

 # Outline

-- array of ~12 camera nodes covering a 4 m * 8 m space with small overlap in FOV
+- array of ~8 camera nodes covering a 5 m * 10 m space with small overlap in FOV

 - reliable recording for offline analysis, either
     a) local to the raspberry (USB drive, SD card)